hashicorp/vault/website/source/docs/secrets/postgresql/index.html.md

 ```

 In this case, we've configured Vault with the user "root" and password "vaulttest",
 connecting to a PostgreSQL instance in AWS RDS.
-The "postgres" databse name is being used.
+The "postgres" database name is being used.
 It is important that the Vault user have the `GRANT OPTION` privilege to manage users.

 Optionally, we can configure the lease settings for credentials generated